My name is Allison P. Couch and I'm a certified weirdo.

 During high school I played trumpet, french horn and mellophone in my high school's marching band.
 My senior year, I was selected to be my band's Morale Officer, meaning I was essentially chosen to be the energetic, enthusiastic hype-man for the 350-person band.
 That's all you really need to know about me to know my personality.

-Currently, when I'm not interning, researching jobs or going to class, I'm busy living my life unapologetically myself.
-On campus, I am involved in WVFS 89.7FM (FSU's on-campus radio station), Film Committee at the Student Life Cinema (FSU's on-campus movie theater), Entertainment For Change (a collegiate arts competition to inspire social change) and the Capital City Student Chapter of Florida PR Association, in addition to being in the Florida State University honors program and Honors Student Association.
-I will be (hopefully) be graduating Magna Cum Laude in May 2017.
+Currently, when I'm not looking for job applications in this post-graduation haze I'm in, I'm busy living my life unapologetically myself.
+While I was a student at Florida State, I was involved in WVFS 89.7FM (FSU's on-campus radio station), Film Committee at the Student Life Cinema (FSU's on-campus movie theater), Entertainment For Change (a collegiate arts competition to inspire social change) and the Capital City Student Chapter of Florida PR Association, in addition to being in the Florida State University honors program and Honors Student Association.
+I did graduate Magna Cum Laude in May 2017.
+I was awarded "Best Website: Marketing" with the College of Communication and Information and I proudly boast to my colleagues that I have sick business cards (designed with graphic design knowledge learned in DIG3003, Basics of Graphic Design).
+I encourage you to ask for one.
+They are in fact very cool.

 My more important awards and honors, though, include being the most improved member of the West Orange High School Freshman Jazz Band and Lakeview Middle School's Best Personality Girl (see left).